 CannaVEST Corp. (formerly Foreclosure Solutions, Inc.) (the "Company") was incorporated on December 9, 2010, in the state of Texas, to provide information on pre-foreclosure and foreclosed residential properties to homebuyers and real estate professionals on its website.
-However, they were not able to secure financing for this business plan and on November 16, 2012 the stockholders owning 6,979,900 of the outstanding shares sold their shares in private transactions to four buyers.
+However, they were not able to secure financing for this business plan and on November 16, 2012 the shareholders owning 6,979,900 of the outstanding shares sold their shares in private transactions to four buyers.
 Commensurate with this transaction the former officer and director resigned and control of the Company changed.
 In addition, the Company's business offices moved from Dallas, Texas to Las Vegas, Nevada.
 On January 29, 2013, the Company amended its Certificate of Formation to change its name to CannaVEST Corp. and on March 14, 2013, the Company increased the size of its board of directors and elected three independent directors.

-On December 15, 2012, the Company entered into a Purchase and Sale of Assets Agreement (the "Agreement") with Phytosphere whereby upon the closing of the transaction the Company was to acquire certain assets of PSS in exchange for an aggregate payment of \$35,000,000 in five installments of either cash or common stock shares, as determined in the Company's sole discretion.
+On December 15, 2012, the Company entered into an Agreement for Purchase and Sale of Assets (the "Agreement") with PhytoSPHERE Systems, LLC ("PhytoSPHERE") whereby upon the closing of the transaction the Company was to acquire certain assets of PhytoSPHERE in exchange for an aggregate payment of \$35,000,000 in five installments of either cash or common stock shares, as determined in the Company's sole discretion.
 The closing occurred on January 29, 2013 at which time the Company began to take delivery of the acquired assets and made its first installment payment in the amount of \$4,500,000 by issuing 900,000 common stock shares with a quoted market price on that date of \$5.00.
-On April 1, 2013, the Company made its second installment payment in the amount of \$6,000,000 by issuing 1,000,000 common stock shares with a quoted market price on that date of \$6.00.
+On April 4, 2013, the Company made its second installment payment in the amount of \$6,000,000 by issuing 1,000,000 common stock shares with a with a price of \$6.00, determined by the maximum price set forth in the Agreement.
 The remaining installments are due on or before June 20, 2013, September 30, 2013 and December 31, 2013 in the amounts of \$8,000,000, \$10,000,000 and \$6,500,000, respectively.